alibaba/spring-cloud-alibaba/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Simplest demo**
+The URL of the simplest demo to reproduce the problem.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'